EndNote for Mac Users

 If these times won't work with your schedule, you may request a time.

-Also, if you would like direct assistance, please contact Jeff McAdams (see the Profile Box on the right-hand side of this page).
+Also, if you would like direct assistance, please contact Tyler Dunn or DeeAnn Green (see the Profile Box on the left-hand side of this page).